busoc/duplicate/README.md

 # duplicate

-duplicate is a small utility tool that listen for an incoming udp stream and duplicates this stream to multiple remote destination.
-Optionally, duplicate can wait for a configured delay before starting duplicating the received packets.
+duplicate is a small utility tool that listen for an incoming packets stream and duplicates this stream to multiple remote destinations.
+Optionally, duplicate can wait for a configured delay before starting transmitting the incoming packets.

+duplicate can be configured to listen for incoming packets either in TCP or in UDP.
+Moreover, it can forward the packets stream in TCP or UDP too.
+This last option is specific to each route configured to duplicate.

 usage: